 - Persuade.
 The art of persuasion is in the beautiful storyline developed by the practitioner whose rant resonates, and whose solution works.
 The heart of the practitioner and the customer beat as one for a brief moment.
 Influencers who are not practitioners will get the occasional nod and snort, but no heart-beating unity.

 Let’s not misunderstand: practitioners that have a following do matter.
 They need to have people who enjoy reading their work.
 Most importantly, they have to have the technical depth to support their passion for their subject.
 This is what will ignite the like-minded passion in their readers and your customers.

 Practitioner Content Matters Even More in Tight Markets

 Yet, we all know people use facts to justify emotions.
 When facing a technical skeptic, this doesn’t mean paying a journalist or celebrity to use and talk about your product.
-Even if Elon Musk was your spokesperson, if he couldn’t speak directly to the technical problem, and the innovative solution and implementation at a detailed, technical level, he would be dismissed as a talking head.
+Even if Elon Musk was your spokesperson, if he couldn’t speak directly to the technical problem and present the innovative solution plus implementation at a detailed, technical level, he would be dismissed as another talking head.

 Instead, enlist the practitioner.
 Developers have very strong emotions tied to their work.
 Engage them as only a fellow practitioner can engage them—with deeply technical content.